SuperDARN/DDWG/meetings/workshop_reports/Krieger_ddwg_2020.md

 and I recommend it to be decommissioned ASAP
     1. Discuss potential future servers within the SuperDARN Community.
 Dartmouth has expressed interest
 1. DSWG:
-    1. Add categories for blacklisting to level 1 standard documentation
+    1. Add categories for blocking to level 1 standard documentation
     1. Provide guidance on data product level definitions (level 0, level 1, etc)

 #### Other topics discussed